-When the Principal identifies a student who is habitually truant or who is in danger of becoming habitually truant, he/she shall commence an intervention with the student, the student's parent(s)/guardian(s), and other staff members as may be deemed necessary.
+When the Principal identifies a student who is habitually truant or who is in danger of becoming habitually truant, he/she shall commence an intervention with the student, the student's parents, and other staff members as may be deemed necessary.
 The intervention shall include processes including, but not limited to:

-1. Investigates the cause(s) of the student's truant behavior;

-2. Considers, when appropriate, modification of his/her educational program to meet particular needs that may be causing the truancy;

-3. Involves the parent(s)/guardian(s) in the development of a plan designed to eliminate the truancy;

-4. Seeks alternative disciplinary measures, but still retains the right to impose discipline in accordance with the District's policies and administrative guidelines on student discipline;
+- 1. Investigates the cause(s) of the student's truant behavior; - 2.
+Considers, when appropriate, modification of his/her educational program to meet particular needs that may be causing the truancy; - 3.
+Involves the parents in the development of a plan designed to reduce the truancy; - 4.
+Seeks alternative disciplinary measures, but still retains the right to impose discipline in accordance with the District's policies and administrative guidelines on student discipline; and - 5.
+Determination as to whether school record keeping practices and parental notification of the student's absences have an effect on the child's attendance.